 - Action-oriented summary

 Your photo is the cinematography.
-If the movie trailer looks like it was shot on a flip-phone by a kindergartener…you probably paid no attention.
+If the movie trailer looks like it was shot on a flip-phone by a kindergartener, you probably paid no attention.

 The same holds true for your profile.
-LinkedIn is NOT Facebook, Instagram or Snapchat.
+LinkedIn is NOT Facebook, Instagram, or Snapchat.

 Ditch the iPhone candid shot of you at the beach.
 LinkedIn ain’t the place for that!

-Get a professional photo to use on your LinkedIn profile.
+“Get a professional photo to use on your LinkedIn profile.”

-Next, going back to our movie trailer exercise, is the voice-over.
-The words used, the tone, the dramatic effect all drew you in and made you lean forward in your seat.
+Next, going back to our movie trailer exercise is the voice-over — the words used, the tone, the dramatic effect all drew you in and made you lean forward in your seat.

-While you’re not presenting the next Academy Award winning film on LinkedIn, your headline is what draws in your audience.
+While you’re not presenting the next Academy Award-winning film on LinkedIn, your headline is what draws in your audience.
 You’ve got ONE chance to tell a prospective client or referral partner that they need to check you out.

 With a great headline, you do just this.
 Let’s get one thing clear about the headline: your profile headline is the sales pitch for your sales pitch.

-As you develop your LinkedIn profile, you should spend more time on the headline than any other element…it’s THAT important.
+As you develop your LinkedIn profile, you should spend more time on the headline than any other element — it’s THAT important.

-You’ve drawn them in and wowed them, now it’s time for a killer summary with a great call to action.
+You’ve drawn them in and wowed them; now, it’s time for a killer summary with a great call to action.

 The summary is a clear, succinct way of telling your prospect why YOU are the best person to help THEM achieve their desired results and what action they need to take now.
 The summary details and supports the promise you made in your headline and should ALWAYS end with a clear call-to-action.

-Think of it like this: you love everything about the movie trailer, so now you want to know…When can you see this flick?
+Think of it like this: you love everything about the movie trailer, so now you want to know.
+When can you see this flick?

-Well, you don’t have to guess because the film producer clearly tells you when and where to see the movie.
+You don’t have to guess because the film producer clearly tells you when and where to see the movie.
 Imagine if they showed you an amazing trailer only to leave you with no “next move.”

 Don’t do this with your LinkedIn profile.

-You’ve grabbed your prospect’s attention and they’re stoked about you!
+You’ve grabbed your prospect’s attention, and they’re stoked about you!
 Now, ask yourself: “What action do I want this person to take as a result of reading my awesome LinkedIn profile?”

-Step #2: Build Your LinkedIn Network…without Being Creepy
+Step 2: Build Your LinkedIn Network Without Being Creepy

 If you’ve spent any time on earth, you know what creepy is.
-It’s the guy at the bar who sees a pretty girl and stares awkwardly.
-Or the girl on the first date who starts naming your future children. #creepy
+It’s the guy at the bar who sees a pretty girl and stares awkwardly Or, the girl on the first date who starts naming your future children. #creepy

 If you’ve spent any time on LinkedIn, you’ll discover that creeps hang out there as well.